AdobeDocs/journey-optimizer-b2b.en/help/user/content/email-template-authoring.md

 * **[!UICONTROL Reset template]** - Click this option to clear the visual email designer canvas to a blank slate and restart building content.
 * **[!UICONTROL Save as Fragment]** - Save all or portions of it as a fragment to be reused across multiple emails or email templates.
 You provide a name and description for the fragments and it to the list of available fragments.
 * **[!UICONTROL Change your design]** - Return to the _Design your template_ page.
-From there, you can choose to design your template from scratch or an existing template to restart the design process.
+From there, you can choose to design your template from scratch or use an existing template to restart the design process.
 * **[!UICONTROL Export HTML]** - Download the content in the visual canvas to your local system in HTML format packaged as a zip file.